liverpoolpjy/kuber-yaml-helper/README.md

 # kuber-yaml-helper
-a tool for helping you to create kubernetes yaml files
+a tool for helping you create kubernetes yaml files